trstlabs/intento/docs/README.md

  2. Payments
  3. Gaming

-Developers on other Chains and contract platforms will be able to use and integrate Trustless Hub's Rust-based Smart Contracts.
+Developers on other Chains and contract platforms will be able to use and integrate Trustless Hub's on-chain automation.
 DAOs can use payroll services, NFT creators can build in time-based minting and subscriptions.
 Games can do in-game battles with time-based battles and automatic winner appointment.

-In the Use Case section we'll dive more into each of these
+In the Use Case section we'll dive more into each of these!

 ## TRST Token